bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 :::chunk

-In education (58.6\% female authors), female authors dominated research on nursing training whereas male authors were more frequent in research on medical training.(Here we need to select only education papers).
+In education, female authors dominated research on nursing training whereas male authors were more frequent in research on medical training.

 ```api
 point_size: 1.2